d9249/d9249/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on graph neural network based recommender system
+- 🔭 I’m currently working on forecasting on time series data
 - 📫 How to reach me: dodo9249@gmail.com

 ### My Links